iifl-logo

 Information Other than the Standalone Financial Statements and Auditors Report Thereon

 The Board of Directors of the Investment Manager (the "Board") are responsible for the other information.
 The other information comprises the Annual Report but does not include the standalone financial statements and our auditors report thereon.
-The Annual report is expected to be made available to us after the date of auditors report.
+The Annual Report is expected to be made available to us after the date of this auditors report.

-Our opinion on the standalone financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the standalone financial statements does not cover the other information and we will not express any form of assurance conclusion thereon.

-In connection with our audit of the standalone financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the standalone financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
-If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
-We have nothing to report in this regard.
+In connection with our audit of the standalone financial statements, our responsibility is to read the other information identified above when it becomes available and, in doing so, consider whether the other information is materially inconsistent with the standalone financial statements or our knowledge obtained in the audit, or otherwise appears

-When we read the Annual report, if we conclude that there is a material misstatement therein, we are required to communicate the matter to those charged with governance.
+When we read the Annual Report, if we conclude that there is a material misstatement therein, we are required to communicate the matter to those charged with governance.

 Responsibilities of the Investment Manager and Those Charged with Governance for the Standalone Financial Statements

-The Board are responsible for the preparation of these standalone financial statements that give a true and fair view of the financial position, financial performance, changes in unit holders equity, cash flows of the Trust, net assets at fair value as at March 31, 2024, total returns at fair value, net distributable cashflows for the year ended as on date and other financial information in accordance with the requirement of InvIT Regulations; the Indian Accounting Standards (Ind AS) defined under Rule 2(1)(a) of the Companies (Indian Accounting Standards) Rules, 2015 , as amended, and other accounting principles generally accepted in India, to the extent not inconsistent with the InvIT Regulations.
+of InvIT Regulations; the Indian Accounting Standards (Ind AS) prescribed under Rule 2(1)(a) of the Companies (Indian Accounting Standards) Rules, 2015 , as amended, and other accounting principles generally accepted in India, to the extent not inconsistent with the InvIT Regulations.
 This responsibility also includes maintenance of adequate accounting records for safeguarding of the assets of the Trust and for preventing and detecting frauds and other irregularities; selection and application of appropriate accounting policies; making judgments and estimates that are reasonable and prudent; and design, implementation and maintenance of adequate internal financial controls, that were operating effectively for ensuring the accuracy and completeness of the accounting records, relevant to the preparation and presentation of the standalone financial statement that give a true and fair view and are free from material misstatement, whether due to fraud or error.

-In preparing the standalone financial statements, the Board are responsible for assessing the Trusts ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Board either intends to liquidate the Trust or to cease operations, or has no realistic alternative but to do so.
+In preparing the standalone financial statements, the Board are responsible for assessing the Trusts ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Board of Directors either intends to liquidate the Trust or to cease operations, or has no realistic alternative but to do so.

 The Board are also responsible for overseeing the Trusts financial reporting process.